rydmike/flex_color_scheme/README.md

       home: MyHomePage(title: 'Flutter Demo Home Page'),
     );
 ```
+The above additions to the Flutter default counter application, gives us the
+following look on the familiar counter app:

+<img src="https://rydmike.com/assets_fcsv4/fcs_counter_app.png?raw=true" alt="counter sample" width="500"/>

+_FlexColorScheme applied on the standard Flutter Counter Template_

+Not as exciting as the earlier theme images above.
+That is because the basic
+counter app uses very few features and widgets, therefore it cannot fully
+demonstrate the results.
+This is why the included examples contain a lot of
+demo UI code, that is not really relevant to using FlexColorScheme and is only
+there to be able to properly demonstrate and show the results.

 > **New in version 4:**
-> The `FlexThemeData.light` and `FlexThemeData.dark` APIs are new in
+> The `FlexThemeData.light()` and `FlexThemeData.dark()` APIs used above are
-> version 4.
+> new in version 4.
 They are extensions on `ThemeData` that create
-> `FlexColorScheme.light` and `FlexColorScheme.dark` objects and call their
+> `FlexColorScheme.light()` and `FlexColorScheme.dark()` objects and call their
 > `toTheme` method in one step.
 The new syntax is shorter and also look very
-> similar to `ThemeData.light` and `ThemeData.dark` factories.
+> similar to Flutter SDK `ThemeData.light` and `ThemeData.dark` factories.
 >
+> The original APIs `FlexColorScheme.light().toTheme` and
+> `FlexColorScheme.light().toTheme` do the same thing and still work.
-> The old APIs work as before and will not be deprecated, they implement
+> They will not be deprecated, they implement
-> the actual functionality and are also needed in more advanced theming use
+> the actual functionality and are useful in more advanced theming use
 > cases.
 They can for example be useful and preferred when you add your own
 > custom widget sub-themes to FlexColorScheme themes.
 With FlexColorScheme
 > you can then extract the `ColorScheme` it will use for its ThemeData.
 You
 > often need the colors in this `ColorSchene` when you create widget sub-themes
 > that use matching colors.

-The above additions gives us the following look on the familiar counter app:

-<img src="https://rydmike.com/assets_fcsv4/fcs_counter_app.png?raw=true" alt="counter sample" width="500"/>

-_FlexColorScheme applied on the standard Flutter Counter Template_

-Not as exciting as the earlier theme images above.
-That is because the basic
-counter app uses very few features and widgets, so it cannot demonstrate the
-result.
-This is why the included examples contain a lot of demo UI code, that
-is not really at all relevant to using FlexColorScheme, it is only there to be
-able to properly demonstrate and show the results.

 ## Default example - Hot Reload Playground